jaredLunde/stellar-apps/packages/serverless-plugins/serverless-deploy-client-bundle/README.md

 -----

 ### `sls build-client`
-This command builds your client bundle in Webpack.
+This command builds your client bundle with Webpack.

 #### Configuring
 Location in config: `custom.deployClientBundle.webpack`